edilsonfioramonte/edilsonfioramonte/README.md

 ### Hello, I'm Edilson 👋

 I live in Dourado, São Paulo, I have 24 years old.
-Today, I work a technology company, as a junior web designer and also work as a UI designer.

-I have a degree in Digital Design and a postgraduate degree in Art Direction.
+I'm UX/UI designer and and I work at Cast Group, a technology company.

 I'm passionate about user experience (UX), user interface (UI) and interaction design, where I've been delving deeper.
 Photography is my hobby.